Sanju-github002/Sanju-github002/README.md

 <br />

-hi, i'm [Sanju], I am an Undergraduate pursuing B.Tech (ECE) from IGDTUW.
-I am a coding enthusiast as I have 5⭐ on Hackerrank and 2⭐ on Codechef and I am also enthusiast of Web Development or Web Designing in Front End.
+Hi, i'm [Sanju], I am an Undergraduate pursuing B.Tech (ECE) from IGDTUW.
+I am a coding enthusiast as I have 5⭐ on Hackerrank and 3⭐ on Codechef and I am also enthusiast of Web Development or Web Designing in Front End.
 I also have interest in Cyber Security as want be a Ethical Hacker.
 I am also like to Play different sports in my free time.

 i am also an open-source enthusiast. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.